 Arrangements are with the Bruce Funeral Home, Black River.

 A graveside service will be held 12:30 p.m.
 Saturday, September 7 at the Black River Cemetery.
 A luncheon will follow at the Black River American Legion.

 In lieu of flowers please consider a donation to Hospice of Jefferson County1398 Gotham St., Watertown, NY 13601 or a charity of your choice.

 Online condolences may be made at www.brucefh.com

-To plant a tree in memory of Joan Ann Sayre, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joan Ann Sayre, please visit our floral store.